CentOS 8 install fails missing "../../../AppStream" repo when Installation Media is foreman repo.

 This works successfully, and I was able to kickstart my install but isn't very generalizable as a fix because the path will differ for each deployment.

-#7 Updated by Ian Ballou about 1 year ago
+#7 Updated by Ian Ballou over 3 years ago

 I've just tested this and provisioning CentOS 8 works if the Appstream repo is sent to Anaconda.
 The related code is here: https://github.com/Katello/katello/blob/master/app/services/katello/managed_content_medium_provider.rb#L19